reynolkb/blockchain-developer-bootcamp-final-project/README.md

 ### tests.py

+Go to the `hardhat.config.js` file and uncomment lines 14-16 so `localhost is visible`.
+Comment out lines 19-22 so `rinkeby` is not visible.
 Run this file using `python3 tests.py` which will run 5 tests for the smart contract using `hardhat`.

 ### server-backend.py